nestrockx/FoodieApp/README.md

 # FoodieApp

 Application is displaying random recipes to the user.
-Wriiten using MVVM architecture pattern.
+Written using MVVM architecture pattern.